Cutting planes for signomial programming: Computational results

 Second, we find that all cut settings have a positive effect on \scip performance, although the magnitude of the reduction varies.
 When we compare the \oc and \ic settings, we find that the \oc setting leads to a larger reduction in runtime.
 This difference in runtime is due to the fact that computing intersection cuts requires extracting a simplified cone from the LP relaxation and applying bisection search along each ray of the cone.
 These procedures require more computational resources compared to the construction of outer approximation cuts.

 On the other hand, the \ic setting shows better performance in terms of reducing gaps.
-Intersection cuts approximate the intersection of a signomial term set with the simplicial cone, while outer approximation cuts approximate the intersection of a signomial term set with a hypercube.
+Intersection cuts approximate the intersection of a signomial-term set with the simplicial cone, while outer approximation cuts approximate the intersection of a signomial-term set with a hypercube.
 Around the relaxation point, the simplicial cone usually provides a better approximation than the hypercube.
 Therefore, \ic achieves a greater reduction in the relative gap.
 However, the better simplicial conic approximation does yield a significant improvement compared to the hypercubic approximation.

 Finally, the \oic setting combines both the \oc and \ic settings and achieves the best reduction in runtime.
 However, for affected and affected-hard instances, the setting shows different gap reduction results.
 In fact, the results for affected-hard instances give more insight, since the goal of the valid inequalities is to speed up convergence for hard instances.
 In this sense, the \oic setting achieves almost the best result, so it carries the best of both valid inequalities.
 However, the improvement compared to each setting is not significant.